-Snow Surveys.-Field-based snow surveys were conducted within 5 days of April 1 during 2007-2008, 2010-200 on Echo Ridge.
+Snow Surveys.-Field-based snow surveys were conducted within 5 days of April 1 during 2007-2008, 2010-2021 on Echo Ridge.
 Analyses of these data quantified the degree to which snow depth differs with increasing elevation between forested and non-forested sites (White et al. 2012).
 Overall, these data quantify the extent to which snow depth varied relative to elevation and habitat type (i.e. open vs. forest).
 Specifically, snow depth was 30-40 inches deeper in open relative to forested habitats, on average.
 Further, snow depth increased 2.3-2.7 inches per 100 foot gain in elevation, on average (White et al. 2012).
 Importantly, these data provide quantitative information about winter severity in areas representative of where mountain goats in our study area are wintering.
 Such data will be able to be used as covariates in future analyses of survival, reproduction and resource selection.

 Climate Data.-Daily climate data were archived from the National Weather Service database to characterize broader scale climate patterns (Appendix 3a-e).
 Total annual snowfall, average daily temperature during July-August, and total precipitation (summer and annual) were summarized from data collected at the National Weather Service station in Haines, AK (Appendix 3a-e).
 Total annual snowfall and average temperature during July-August are important predictors of mountain goat survival (White et al. 2011).
-Mean snowfall in Haines during the study period (2005-2020) was 114% of the long-term normal (i.e. 1950-2020).
+Mean snowfall in Haines during the study period (2005-2021) was 115% of the long-term normal (i.e. 1950-2021).
 Overall, snowfall in Haines during 5 of the 7 initial winters of the study was above normal (including 5 of the 10 highest snowfall winters on record; 41 years of data).
-However, 6 of the last 8 winters have been below average.
-During the winter of 2019/2020, a total 220 inches (145% of normal) of snowfall was recorded in Haines.
+However, 6 of the last 9 winters have been below average.
+During the winter of 2020/2021, a total 227 inches (150%)